rsz_1moving_thrugh_thr_layer

 Note:

-We have a Docker container running a web service and mapped port 80 on the container to 8000 on the Docker host.
-The Docker host is a Ubuntu VM.
+We have a Docker container running a web service and mapped port 80 on the container to 8000 on the Docker host, which is an Ubuntu VM.
 Also, notice the assigned MAC addresses; we will change these immediately.
-I’m also running a TCPDump.
-The TCPDump will start a packet capture on the Docker0.
+I’m also running a TCPDump to start a packet capture on Docker0.

 Docker networking